Community

 House Staff

-Within the House, Year 7 and 8 mix freely together with the Year 8s mentoring the Year 7 pupils when they first arrive and with good friendships developing.
-Investing in these relationships across the year groups engrains a strong sense of school family and greatly helps with transition into the Senior School in Year 9.
-Year 8 pupils also take on positions of responsibilities within the House with a Head Girl and a Head Boy and Prefects with leadership roles in sports, chaplaincy, and co-curricular activities.
+Within the House, Year 7 and 8 mix freely together, with Year 8 mentoring the Year 7 pupils when they first arrive to help develop friendships.
+Investing in these relationships across the year groups engrains a strong sense of community and greatly helps with transition into the Senior School in Year 9.